 |The application for SIS Graduate Teaching Assistant positions is now live.
 The application is due by Friday, 2/14.|

-The School of Information Sciences awards several graduate teaching assistantships to qualified students who are fully admitted as potential degree candidates.
+The University of Tennessee School of Information Sciences awards several graduate teaching assistantships to qualified students who are fully admitted as potential degree candidates.

-The assistantship is a one-fourth-time academic year appointment that requires a normal workload of 10 hours per week for each week that the university is in session during the fall and spring semesters.
+The assistantships are a one-fourth-time academic year appointment that requires a normal workload of 10 hours per week for each week that the university is in session during the semester.

 Graduate teaching assistants are appointed primarily to perform various types of duties associated with faculty preparation for instrruction and other responsibilities as necessary.
-The annual stipend is approximately $6,255.00 payable in 12 monthly installments on the last working day of each month beginning August and ending in July.
-In addition to the stipend, the graduate teaching assistantship provides a waiver of in-state or out-of-state maintenance/tuition fees for three semesters (Fall, Spring, Summer) and health insurance benefits, but there are no assigned duties during the summer semester.
+Other duties may be assigned upon approval/direction of the Director and/or Director of Graduate Studies.
+Asisstants are paid a monthly stipend with payments occurring on the last working day of each month for the duration of the appointment.
+In addition to the stipend, the graduate teaching assistantship provides a waiver of in-state or out-of-state maintenance/tuition fees for three semesters (Fall, Spring, Summer) and health insurance benefits.
+(There are no assigned duties during the summer semester for 9-month appointments.)
 The assistantship does not cover the in-state or out-of-state charges for the programs/services fee, the health fee, the library fee, the facilities fee, the technology fee, or the transportation fee, the cost of books and materials needed for courses, housing, or graduation fees.
 The student is responsible for these costs.